 - adopts a child or becomes a foster parent;

 - permanently assumes parental responsibility for a child; and

 - must care for a family member with a serious health condition.

-A separate provision in the DCFMLA requires D.C. employers with 20 or more employees to provide an eligible worker up to 16 weeks of unpaid, job-secure leave every 24 months for serious health conditions that impair his or her job performance.
+A separate provision in the DCFMLA requires D.C. employers with 20 or more employees to provide an eligible worker up to 16 weeks of unpaid, job-secure leave every 24 months for serious health conditions that impair the worker’s job performance.
 D.C.
-Municipal Regulations state that the guarantee of 16 weeks leave to care for a family member is separate from the 16 weeks leave for an employee’s own serious health condition.
+Municipal Regulations state that the guarantee of 16 weeks of leave to care for a family member is separate from the 16 weeks of leave guaranteed for an employee’s own serious health condition.
 Thus, the maximum leave a person can qualify for under DCFMLA is 32 weeks within a given 24-month period.

 Unlike the federal FMLA, an employer generally may not require an employee to use paid leave while on DCFMLA leave.
 Under both the federal and D.C.
 Acts, leave may be taken intermittently where medically necessary.Eligibility

 Under D.C. law, an eligible employee for family or medical leave is one who has worked for the employer for at least one year without a break in service, and who has worked for at least 1,000 hours during the 12-month period preceding the request for leave.Other Protections